• ARTICLE

 Modern Slavery and Procurement

-The International Labour Organization (ILO) estimates there are 40.3 million people worldwide subjected to exploitative modern slavery practices that significantly deny them of their dignity and right to freedom.
+The International Labour Organization (ILO) estimates there are 49.6 million people (as of 2021) worldwide subjected to exploitative modern slavery practices that significantly deny them of their dignity and right to freedom.
 These practices includes child labour, forced labour, debt bondage, forced marriage, slavery, servitude and human trafficking.

 No country is immune to modern slavery, but it is most prevalent within the Africa, Asia and Pacific regions.
 Modern slavery also impacts all industries and sectors, however, it is more common in the agriculture, domestic work, construction and manufacturing.
 It is also common in the production and distribution of products such as ICT hardware, garments, fish and cocoa.